azureuse7/PublicCode/kyverno-vap-complete-guide.md

 **Status:** Draft — fill in the results as you run the tests **Owner:** _TBC_

-> This document combines three earlier drafts into one.
-Everything you need is here — you do not
-> need the older files.

 ### Version facts, checked 1 August 2026

 Everything below was verified against upstream sources on this date.
 Re-check before presenting if